Yandex Cloud

 • Get database logs.

-Managed Service for ClickHouse® takes over time-consuming ClickHouse® infrastructure administration tasks:
+Managed Service for ClickHouse® takes over time-consuming administrative tasks in ClickHouse®:

-You work with a Managed Service for ClickHouse® database cluster as if it were a regular database in your local infrastructure This allows you to manage internal database settings to meet your app requirements.
+You work with a Managed Service for ClickHouse® database cluster just like with your regular local database.
+Thus, you can manage internal database settings to meet your application requirements.

 What is ClickHouse® used for?
 Which DBMS should I select?What is ClickHouse® used for?
 Which DBMS should I select?